snpeek/snpeek.github.io/docs/adrs/adr-001-sveltekit_framework.md

 ## Context

 At the time of writing, SNPeek uses bare javascript to manipulate the DOM to create and update the UI.

-While this is fine while the app is in its simplest stage, the project may benefit from a UI framework/platform to abstract away DOM concerns, and allow contributors to make faster progress with the UI.
+While this is fine during SNPeek's early stages, the project may benefit from a UI and state management framework/platform to abstract away DOM concerns, and allow contributors to make faster progress with the UI.

 There are several frameworks that fulfill this function: React, Vue, and Svelte.